OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/Message/Message.md

 Optionally, the `CommandStatus` parameter can be used to control the status level for the command.
 Examples of use include:

 *   this command is useful for troubleshooting by printing out properties
 *   generate a warning or failure status if a condition is not met (see also the [`If`](../If/If.md) command, which can be used to check for a condition and print a message to warn the user using `Message` command)
 *   use the optional `PromptActions` parameter to show a dialog with buttons that allow the command workflow to be canceled, for example if a condition exists that is a severe error

 ## Command Editor ##

+The command is available in the following TSTool menu:

+*   ***Commands / General - Logging and Messaging***

 The following dialog is used to edit the command and illustrates the command syntax.